promptfoo/promptfoo/site/docs/guides/mistral-vs-llama.md

 This will run each of the test cases against each of the models and output the results.

 Then, to open the web viewer, run `npx promptfoo@latest view`.
-Here's what we see:
+We'll see something like this:

 ![mistral and llama comparison](/img/docs/mistral-llama2-comparison.png)